 Nargis already is a Philia in many ways – a bright, ambitious and curious woman, whom Philia is ultra happy to have on board!

 Philia has recently started cooperating with AUAF (Read the article here).
 When Nicole met Nargis for the first time through a common friend they both instantly clicked.
 Having grown up on different continents did not mean a division of the heart.
 Once Nicole explained how Philia works and what Philia’s aims are Nargis sensed that this could be a great opportunity for her and her fellow classmates.
 They agreed to organise the Women’s Empowerment Workshops starting in July 2017.

-In order to give you a glimpse on what the Women’s Empowerment Workshops are all about Nargis agreed to do some blogging for us.
-Within the next four weeks you will see a new article by her describing her experience as well as her inner and outer progress to you.
+In order to give you a glimpse of what the Women’s Empowerment Workshops are all about Nargis agreed to do some blogging for us.
+Within the next four weeks, you will see a new article by her describing her experience as well as her inner and outer progress to you.

 But before that we want you to get to know Nargis a little more and have asked her a few questions.

 Question: What does Women’s Empowerment mean to you?

 Nargis: Women’s empowerment is a means to give women the confidence that they have the ability to make decisions and choices for themselves; to be independent!